cloosafm/piscine_python/README.md

 ## Day 4 : "DoD"
 This is the last day of this piscine, focused on data-oriented design.
 We look into how data is accessed, by using wrapper functions and dataclass.

+## 42 score
+This project was fully completed at 100% (no bonus available)